azaj01/pipelex/docs/pages/build-reliable-ai-workflows-with-pipelex/pipe-operators/PipeLLM.md

 ### Text-to-Text Example

-This pipe summarizes an input text, using a `prompt_template` to inject the input.
+This pipe summarizes an input text, using a `prompt` to inject the input.

 ```plx
 [pipe.summarize_text]